 Among the many other interesting features in the Settings menu is “Achievements” which links up Retroarch with retroachievements.org, unlocking achievements for thousands of retro games!

-This guide should be more than enough to get you started with the wonderful Retroarch.
+This guide should be more than enough to get you started with the wonderful Retroarch for Android.
 As you’ve probably noticed by now, Retroarch is feature-rich, making it a particularly deep and fun rabbit hole to go down.
+We have a bunch of fixes for the desktop version of Retroarch not working, some of which can be applied to the Android version.
+Or if you want to dabble in the dark side, see our list of the best Android hacking apps.